Factsheet

 Download

-• The fact that children who are criminally exploited are still victims
+• That children who are criminally exploited and commit crimes themselves are still victims

-• Who's more at risk of criminal exploitation and involvement in serious violence
+• Who's more at risk of CCE and involvement in serious violence

 • What potential indicators to look out for